palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 comments: true
 ---

 Week 6 covers some approaches that you can use to evaluate the performance of your model.
 These includes the trade-off between bias and variance and how to diagnose which is present by comparing the various error metrics calculated using the training, cross-validation, and test dataset.
-It also talks about some approaches for evaluating error cases in the algorithm, issues arising from classification problems with skewed classes, and scenarios under which large dataset can be useful.
+It also talks about some approaches for evaluating error cases in the algorithm, issues arising from classification problems with skewed classes, and scenarios under which large datasets can be useful.

 <!--excerpt-->